-Basketball At-Large Bid
+March Madness At-Large Bid

-In the NCAA March Madness Basketball Tournament, there are two types of bids: an automatic bid, given to the winner of each conference’s champions (of which there are 32), and the at-large bid.
+In the NCAA March Madness Basketball Tournament, there are two types of bids: an automatic bid, given to the winner of each conference’s champions (of which there are 32), and an at-large bid.
 The at-large bid is for teams that do not win their tournament but have enough talent to qualify for the tournament anyway.

 Conference strength is a huge factor when deciding the bids.
-Teams that play in the Big Six conferences (SEC, ACC, Big 10, Big 12, Pac-12, and Big East) are giving priority due to the challenging nature of their conferences, while lesser conferences such as the American, Mountain West, and West Coast have fewer teams that qualify for the at-large bids.
+Teams that play in the Big Six conferences (SEC, ACC, Big 10, Big 12, Pac-12, and Big East) are given priority due to the challenging nature of their conferences, while lesser conferences (such as the American, Mountain West, and West Coast) have fewer teams that qualify for the at-large bids.